 • Autism cases deviate in the IQ range with below and above average test results.

-• Autistic children have normal or even above-average intelligence.
+• Autistic children have average or even above-average intelligence.

-• The problem that some of the children face is an inability to function socially within the "normal" population.
+• The problem that some children face is an inability to function socially within the "normal" population.

-• An autistic child is unable to communicate with the outside world using language.
+• An autistic child cannot communicate with the outside world using language.

 • Children with Autism may be able to progress in some areas smoothly but have difficulties in language, communication, and social interaction.